Shipborne rolling vertical landing: F-35B Lightning II

 SRVL landing is under development for use with the Lockheed Martin F-35B Lightning II.
 The aircraft will operate in the STOVL mode on the first of the new Queen Elizabeth-class aircraft carriers.
 Rolling landings will enable the F-35B to land on these carriers with an increased weapon and fuel load and will use the aircraft's computer controlled disc brakes.
 On the weekend of 13/14 October 2018, the Royal Navy announced that British test pilot Peter Wilson made history when he conducted the first-ever shipborne rolling vertical landing (SRVL) with a F-35 Lightning in test aircraft BF-04 onto HMS Queen Elizabeth.
 Her sister ship, HMS Prince of Wales, is equipped with the full 'Bedford Array' Visual Landing Aid system.
 By taking inputs from inertial references to stabilise against deck motions, combined with a ship-referenced velocity vector in a helmet-mounted display, a pilot can fly an accurate approach to the deck on a constant glidepath.

+In 2025, the Defence Annual Report and Accounts 2024 to 2025 stated that the SRVL upgrade for the F-35B would be cancelled, saving £309,000.